bethington/vscode-d2-txt-editor-extension/README.md

 - **Dynamic Color Coding:** Visual cues based on data type help you quickly identify numbers, dates, booleans, and more.
 - **Sticky Headers:** Keep column titles in view as you scroll through large datasets.
 - **Enhanced Keyboard Navigation:** Navigate cells with Tab/Shift+Tab and use keyboard shortcuts for quick editing, saving, selection, and full-table `Ctrl/Cmd + A` select-all.
-- **Advanced Multi-Cell Selection:** Easily select and copy blocks of data, then paste them elsewhere as properly formatted CSV.
+- **Advanced Multi-Cell Selection:** Easily select and copy blocks of data, then paste them elsewhere as properly formatted TSV.
 - **Add/Delete Columns:** Right-click any cell to add a column left or right, or remove the selected column.
-- **Edit Empty CSVs:** Create or open an empty CSV file and start typing immediately.
+- **Edit Empty TSVs:** Create or open an empty TSV file and start typing immediately.
 - **Column Sorting:** Click column headers to sort ascending or descending.
 - **Custom Font Selection:** Choose a font from a dropdown or inherit VS Code's default.
 - **Find & Highlight:** Built-in find widget helps you search for text within your CSV with real-time highlighting and navigation through matches.
-- **Preserved CSV Integrity:** All modifications respect CSV formatting—no unwanted extra characters or formatting issues.
+- **Preserved TSV Integrity:** All modifications respect TSV formatting—no unwanted extra characters or formatting issues.
 - **Optimized for Performance:** Designed for medium-sized datasets, ensuring a smooth editing experience without compromising on functionality.
-- **Large File Support:** Loads big CSVs in chunks so even large datasets open quickly.
+- **Large File Support:** Loads big TSVs in chunks so even large datasets open quickly.
-- **TSV Support:** `.tsv` files are recognized automatically and use tabs as the default separator.

 ---